Hataraki Man: Characters

 Like Hiroko, Shinji works long hours.
 He also frequently travels on business, making it difficult for the two of them to spend time together.
 Shinji is not as successful in his business endeavors as Hiroko, however, and this leads to more problems in their relationship.

 Media

 Manga

 Written and illustrated by Moyoco Anno, Hataraki Man started its serialization in Kodansha's seinen manga magazine Morning in March 2004.
 The series entered on indefinite hiatus in March 2008 due to Anno's health.
 Before its hiatus, Kodansha collected the series' chapters in four tankōbon, released from November 22, 2004, to August 23, 2007.
-A fifth volume was released on June 27 of the same year.
+A fifth volume was released on June 27, 2024.